Make Your Virtual Happy Hour Memorable

 Plan an Activity

-Count on at least one activity to fill the time.
+Count on needing at least one activity to fill the time.
 Change it up each week and you’ll never worry about a boring happy hour again.
-Some ideas:
+Here are some ideas:

 Drinking on the clock may not exactly be encouraged, but that doesn’t mean you can’t practice your bartending!
 Mocktails taste great and can be a lot of fun to make.
 Choose one drink to start off every happy hour with a mocktail mixology lesson, or dedicate an entire hour to booze-less beverages and ask every team member to share their favorite recipe.
 Bonus: you won’t need to worry about “accidentally” outing your pregnant coworker by questioning why her sparkling wine looks suspiciously like seltzer.